MaastrichtU-IDS/jupyterlab/README.md

 RUN pip install jupyter-tensorboard
 ```

-### Build GPU images 📦
+### 📦 Build GPU images

-You will find here the commands to use to build our different GPU docker images, most of them are based on [`gpu.dockerfile`](https://github.com/MaastrichtU-IDS/jupyterlab/blob/main/gpu.dockerfile)
+You will find here the commands to use to build our different GPU docker images, most of them are using the [`gpu.dockerfile`](https://github.com/MaastrichtU-IDS/jupyterlab/blob/main/gpu.dockerfile)

 #### Tensorflow on GPU